-Tamanda joined us as a Cumberland Lodge Scholar in September 2017.
+Tamanda joined us as a Cumberland Lodge Fellow in September 2017.
 Tamanda is an independent consultant working internationally on issues of identity and inclusion within education, employment and community settings.
 She is a founding member of the Forum on Religion in International Affairs, and an Associate Consultant & Trainer for global law firm Eversheds Sutherland, and interfaith and gender equality charities 3FF, St Ethelburga’s Centre for Reconciliation and Peace and Fearless Futures.

 Tamanda’s professional background includes work within youth and community settings, the justice system, private sector equalities and diversity and intercultural programming.
 She works across the public, private and voluntary sectors with partners such as Network Rail, Brtivic, DCLG, ACAS, Unison, British Council, Amnesty International and TeachFirst.